Is it a Hang Drum or Handpan?

-It is worth mentioning that the term handpan has not been fully solidified either.
+It is worth mentioning that the term handpan has not been officially solidified either.
 Is it a handpan or a hand pan?
-While most people use it as one word, not everyone does.
+While most people use the term as one word, not everyone does.
 The topic has come up in discussion between builders more than once.
 Ultimately, in the evolution of this young art form, it is up to each builder and player to use these terms as they wish.

 The term pantam increased in popularity after Victor Levinson used it to describe his own SPB instruments.
-At least one player also refers to his SPB and Aciel instruments as cupolas.
 The term pantam was actually used early on by a distributor in Israel to describe the Hang®.
 The term is slowly gaining steam and is now commonly used by a couple of other builders including Yishama and Ayasa.
 A number of Saraz customers commonly refer to our instruments as pantams as well.

 Perhaps in 100 years, a singular term will dominate how we discuss our favorite instrument.
 At Saraz, we refer to our instruments as handpans in reverence to the roots of tuned steel in Trinidad and in respect to the inspiration that first sprouted in Switzerland.

 It’s really all semantics.
+At least one player refers to his SPB and Aciel instruments as cupolas.
 Whichever name resonates most deeply with our players is fine with us.